vengdeng/Official-Joint-Human-Pose-Estimation-and-Stereo-Localization/README.md

 ```
 Please notice the correlation module requires GPU, so Mac could not run the model successfully.
 ### Jupyter Example
-We give an example in our example.ipynb to illustrate the usage of our model with kitti dataset. **if you want use your own dataset**, you can fintune the hyperparameter in association_pair.py (ie the depth calculation ratio k and confidence threshold score) file to better match your dataset(**no need to retrain**).
+We give an example in our [example](https://github.com/vengdeng/Official-Joint-Human-Pose-Estimation-and-Stereo-Localization/blob/master/example.ipynb)
+to illustrate the usage of our model with kitti dataset. **there is no need to retrain if you want use your own dataset**, you can fintune the hyperparameter in association_pair.py (ie [the camera parameter ratio k](https://github.com/vengdeng/Official-Joint-Human-Pose-Estimation-and-Stereo-Localization/blob/master/openpsf/decoder/association_pair.py#L164) and [confidence threshold score](https://github.com/vengdeng/Official-Joint-Human-Pose-Estimation-and-Stereo-Localization/blob/master/openpsf/decoder/association_pair.py#L8)) to better match your dataset.
 ### Stereo Training
 We load pretrained pifpaf weights for the 2d pose detection.
 Please download pretrained weights from[pifpaf](https://github.com/vita-epfl/openpsf).
 Please keep the folder openpsf's name unchanged, since the pretrained pifpaf model will assign weight according to the folder name.